LukeClancy/dynamic-records-meritfront/README.md

 - added the dynamic_print method to easier see the objects one is working with.

 2.0.21
-- figured out adding attributes to models, so .dynamic OpenStruct no longer needed, no longer need dynamic_print.
+- figured out how to add to a model's @attributes, so .dynamic OpenStruct no longer needed, no longer need dynamic_print, singletons are out aswell.
+In now mocks a regular attribute.
+- overrode inspect to show the dynamic attributes aswell, warning about passwords printed to logs etc.

 ## Contributing